cirqlab/cirqlab/_posts/2022-01-26-ugrainium.md

 A side effect of having prepared meals is that hunger based eating and food selection is taken out of the equation.
 That has meant that over-eating and snacking on junk food doesn't happen.
 As a result, it's easy to be at an ideal body composition, just eat on schedule.

 Another boon has been for long bike rides.
-It's much easier to stay at the right level of calories by bringing Ugrainium on the ride and mixing in with water along the way.
+It's much easier to stay fueled-up by bringing Ugrainium on the ride and mixing in with water along the way.
 Mid-ride bonking has been eliminated.
+Plus Ugrainium is light-weight and not bulky which is great on a all day ride.

 ## What's Next